apache/paimon/flink-table-store-benchmark/flink-table-store-cluster-benchmark/README.md

-# Flink Table Store Benchmark
+# Flink Table Store Cluster Benchmark

-This is the benchmark module for Flink Table Store.
+This is the cluster benchmark module for Flink Table Store.
 Inspired by [Nexmark](https://github.com/nexmark/nexmark).

 ## How To Run
 ### Environment Preparation